VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v43
+## Changed in v45

-* Add a point for Osidion in Dornogal, so you know where to turn those gems in
+* Mounts and pets get better tooltips
-* Minor data updates across zones
+* Fix something that was making queries about mount and pet status more expensive than it should be